Perceptyx Blog

-Perceptyx's State of Employee Listening 2025 report, released by our Center for Workforce Transformation, reveals how organizations are collecting, acting on, and integrating employee feedback into their business in 2025, and the measurable impact these practices have on their key performance and talent outcomes.
+Perceptyx's State of Employee Listening report reveals how organizations are collecting, acting on, and integrating employee feedback into their business, and the measurable impact these practices have on their key performance and talent outcomes.

 Employee listening continues to mature and evolve, with significant shifts in both frequency and methodology.
 Our research shows that 75% of organizations now listen to employees at least quarterly, compared to just 18% surveying more than once per year a decade ago.
 Additionally, the time between data collection and results dissemination has dramatically compressed, with 70% of organizations now meeting to create action plans within four weeks of surveying.

-What's changed most significantly in 2025 is the diversification of listening methods.
+What's changed most significantly is the diversification of listening methods.
 Organizations are increasingly supplementing traditional surveys with other approaches:

-This expansion of methods comes with a reduction in full census listening events (92% in 2025 vs. 98% in 2024), suggesting that some organizations are becoming more targeted and strategic in their approach.
+This expansion of methods comes with a reduction in full census listening events (92% vs. 98% previously), suggesting that some organizations are becoming more targeted and strategic in their approach.

 While employee engagement remains important, the gap between the most commonly measured topics has narrowed considerably.
 The top areas organizations seek feedback on include:

-Notably, career growth and performance enablement have gained significant traction, especially among learning and development leaders planning new initiatives for the coming year.
+Notably, career growth and performance enablement have gained significant traction, especially among learning and development leaders planning new initiatives.

 Our research identified a significant shift in the barriers to effective listening and action programs.
 While acting on feedback remains challenging, internal resource and capability gaps have emerged as the most pressing concerns: